Objectives & Outcomes

 The Program Educational Objectives define future roles for which we are preparing our graduates.

-The Program Educational Objectives for the Environmental Engineering MEV program are as follows:
+The Program Educational Objectives for the Master's of Environmental Engineering (MEV) program are as follows:

-- Graduates will continue their professional development through continuing education.
+- Graduates will attain leadership positions in their professional careers.

 Student Outcomes